urosolia/urosolia.github.io/01_pubblication.markdown

 ___
 **Minimum Time Learning Model Predictive Control**
 *U. Rosolia and F. Borrelli*
-to appear International Journal of Robust and Nonlinear Control (2020)
+to appear on the International Journal of Robust and Nonlinear Control (2020)

 **Multi-Rate Control Design Leveraging Control Barrier Functions and Model Predictive Control Policies**
 *U. Rosolia,  A. D. Ames*